briangormanly/4dflib/README.md

 also provides a basic service layer for accessing your data through time, allowing you to retrieve current and historical data and filtering by time ranges.

-4DFLib currently works with HyperSQL (HSQLDB), PostgreSQL and MySQL, but many more are planned soon and you can easily implement your own database see:
+4DFLib currently works with HyperSQL (HSQLDB), PostgreSQL, MariaDB (new in 4DFLib 1.4) and MySQL (Only MySQL version 5.7), but many more are planned soon and you can easily implement your own database see:
     com.fdflib.persistence.impl.CorePersistenceImpl;
     and example connections in: com.fdflib.persistence.database